As I’ve blogged before, CT DEEP does a great job of breeding and stocking “survivor strain” brown trout. They’re meant to be hardy and spook easily.

 Tight lines to all!

-Edit: For the 2018, stockings, I wrote CT Fish and Wildlife: large adults (green behind right eye), yearlings (green behind left).
+Edit: For the 2018 stockings, I wrote CT Fish and Wildlife: large adults (orange behind left eye), yearlings (green behind right).
+For 2019: large adults (green behind left eye), yearlings (red behind right).